jamie-miller-rva/Lending_Club_Credit_Risk/README.md

 * The Logistic Regression Classifier using Random Oversampling had a balanced_accuracy_score of 0.647; however, it is not suitable for high_risk loans as indicated by the low precision score (0.01) and low f1 score (0.02)
 * The Logistic Regression Classifier using Synthetic Minority Oversampling Technique (SMOTE) had a balanced_accuracy_score of 0.662; however, it was not suitable for high_risk loans as indicated by the low percision score(0.01) and low f1 score (0.02)
 * The  Logistic Regression Classifier using ClusterCentroids to undersample had a balanced_accuracy_score of 0.545; however it is not suitable for high_risk loans as indicated by the low percision score (0.01) and low f1 score (0.01)

+Summary for Resampling Models to Predict Credit Risk: No technique of oversampling, undersampling or a combination was found to addequaltely addressed this unbalanced classification problem using a Logistic Regression Model therefore there is no model recommendation.

+## Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk

+This analysis used the SMOTEENN technique (from the imbalanced-learn library) to address the unbalanced nature of the target variable.
+The SMOTE technique used in part one is known to generate noisy samples by interpolating new points between marginal outliers and inliers.
+This issue can be solved using the SMOTEENN technique which cleans the space resulting from over-sampling.

+The resampled dataset was modeled using Logistic Regression and predictions from the model were assessed using a balanced accuracy score, a confusion matrix and an imbalanced classification report.

+Results for Resampling Models to Predict Credit Risk:

 * The Logistic Regression Classifier using the SMOTEENN algorithm combining over- and undersampling methods had a balanced_accuracy_score of  0.630; however, it is not suitable for high_risk loans as indicated by the low percision score (0.01) and low f1 score (0.02)

-Summary for Resampling Models to Predict Credit Risk: No technique of oversampling, undersampling or a combination was found to addequaltely addressed this unbalanced classification problem using a Logistic Regression Model therefore there is no model recommendation.

-## Part 2: Ensemble Classifiers to Predict Credit Risk
+## Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk
 This part of the analysis used the BalancedRandomForestClassifier and EasyEnsembleClassifier modules(from the imbalanced-learn library) to avoid the pitfalls of favoring the majority classes by allowing for the balancing of each subset of data.

 Results for Ensemble Classifiers to Predict Credit Risk: